 Beck’s Mill in Salem, Indiana is one place you don’t want to miss!
 Pioneer farmers had come to this very site since 1807 to grind their corn.
 The current structure was built in 1864, and has undergone a major restoration effort to make it operational in 2006.
 Visitors can actually watch the mill as its large grindstone processes the corn, powered from the stream which flows by it.
 There is a large variety of machines and relics from the past which help visitors better understand pioneer life in Indiana.
 When you visit, be sure to also check out their trails, built by HHC!
 These take you to many interesting places, such as several natural springs, an old quarry, a pioneer cemetary, and blankets of wildflowers in the spring!

 The Nature Conservancy is a global nonprofit organization that works to protect the land and water on which we all depend.
 TNC has over 50 preserves in Indiana that are open to the public to visit.
 Each of these offers unique landscapes, natural and sometimes rare flora or fauna.
 HHC has had the priviledge to help establish trails on a few of these preserves, to allow better public access to these special places.
-Most recently in 2012 HHC completed a three-mile loop trail in the large Hitz-Rhodehamel Nature Preserve in Brown County.
+In 2012 the HHC built a scenic and secluded three-mile loop trail in the large Hitz-Rhodehamel Nature Preserve in Brown County.